Hi, I'm Cristina Marie

 Each location expanded our minds and changed our perspectives in monumental ways.

-This exciting stint ended on our last 3 month stay in Europe.
+This exciting 3 year stint took a pause on our last 3 month stay in Europe.

 The next several months were very hard.